On the total volume of the double hyperbolic space: Introduction

 Cho and Kim \cite{ChoKim} applied the same metric formula to the outside of the disk and defined a complex valued volume on the extended space.
 In this interpretation, straight lines in the projective space across the boundary $\partial\mathbb{H}^n$ can also be viewed as geodesics in the extended space, which in fact was the main motivation for the construction.
 At the outside of the disk, the de Sitter part, it is shown in \cite{ChoKim} that its metric $ds^2$ is the negative of the metric $ds^2$ on the de Sitter space.
 Under a similar setting, the basic notions such as length and angle were also explored through cross ratio (see Schlenker \cite{Schlenker:cross}).

 More precisely, the extended space Cho and Kim \cite{ChoKim} considered is a double covering of the projective space and homeomorphic to the standard $n$-sphere $\mathbb{S}^n$.
 It can be viewed as obtained from a radial projection from the origin of $\mathbb{R}^{n,1}$ that maps the two-sheeted hyperboloid and the de Sitter space to the unit sphere $x_0^2+\cdots+x_n^2=1$, and then changing the induced metric on the de Sitter part from $ds^2$ to $-ds^2$.
 Namely, changing the spacelike geodesics to timelike geodesics, and vice versa.
-In this model, the extended space contains three open parts, with one de Sitter part (for $n=1$ the de Sitter part has two connected components) and two hyperbolic parts, and both of the two hyperbolic parts are isometric to $\mathbb{H}^n$.
-In our construction of the double hyperbolic space $\mathbb{DH}^n$, the lower sheet $\mathbb{H}^n_{-}$ is \emph{not} isometric to $\mathbb{H}^n$.
+In this model, the extended space contains three open parts, with one de Sitter part (for $n=1$ it has two connected components) and two hyperbolic parts that both are isometric to $\mathbb{H}^n$.
+In our construction of $\mathbb{DH}^n$, the lower sheet $\mathbb{H}^n_{-}$ is \emph{not} isometric to $\mathbb{H}^n$.

-While the complex valued geometry Cho and Kim introduced is consistent with both the hyperbolic and the de Sitter space as well as across the boundaries, an obvious drawback of this extension is that it is a \emph{mixture} of Riemannian geometry (the hyperbolic parts) and Lorentzian geometry (the de Sitter part).
-Actually, in this model, the de Sitter part cannot be directly taken out to leave the remaining two hyperbolic parts to form a consistent geometry across the boundary.
-So this model does not serve the purpose if one wants the extension to only contain hyperbolic parts.
-The crucial difference of our construction of $\mathbb{DH}^n$ is to treat the geodesics in the lower sheet $\mathbb{H}^n_{-}$ as negatively valued, thus make it possible for the extension to only contain hyperbolic parts and for the volume to be properly extended to $\mathbb{DH}^n$.
-To our knowledge, this construction we made is the first of its kind in hyperbolic geometry.
+While the complex valued geometry Cho and Kim constructed is consistent with both the hyperbolic and the de Sitter space as well as across the boundaries, an obvious drawback of this extension is that it is a \emph{mixture} of Riemannian geometry (the hyperbolic parts) and Lorentzian geometry (the de Sitter part).
+Actually, the de Sitter part cannot be directly taken out to leave the remaining two hyperbolic parts to form a consistent geometry across the boundary, so this model does not serve the purpose if one wants the extension to contain only hyperbolic parts.